 The following requirements must be met prior to the application deadlines:

-Proof of High School Diploma, G.E.D., California Proficiency Exam, or a College Degree.
+For program admission, students are required to provide proof of High School Diploma, G.E.D., California Proficiency Exam, or a College Degree.

 Cumulative GPA of at least a 2.5 on a 4.0 college scale in the following:

 Course Course Name Units Anatomy 101 Anatomy & Physiology I * 4 Anatomy 102 Anatomy & Physiology II * 4 Comm 103 Interpersonal Communications 3 Math